djma777/100-days-of-code/log.md

 **Today's Progress**: Revisiting D3JS lessons at freeCodeCamp in order to complete visualization certificate.

 **Thoughts:** I've been considering myself a full stack javascript developer (very beginner level) for a few months now because I know both front end and back end, but I have yet to complete the freeCodeCamp full stack curriculum.
 I still need to finish the d3 projects (data visualization).
 Although I have finished the lessons a few months back, that time my mind was overloaded with all the fresh learning in HTML, CSS, Front end libraries, etc. Revisiting it now, to my surprise (but somewhat expected), I actually am absorbing the lessons much easier and I can dare say I actually understand the \*\*\*\* I'm reading.
 I'm stoked!

+### Day 7: February 27, 2020

+**Today's Progress**: Learning the D3JS docs for my freeCodeCamp Data Visualization Certification.

+**Thoughts:** Today I spent more time reading the d3js docs than coding...
+Hoping I would be able to make some significant progress tomorrow.
+Also had some difficulty publishing to github pages.
+Maybe I'll make progress with that also by tomorrow.

+**Link to Github code:** [Bar Chart](https://github.com/djma777/fcc-bar-chart-proj)